Calcium sparks: Sticky cluster theory

-This theory suggests that the above three theories all play a role in preventing calcium release.
+This theory suggests that the RyRs can comminicate their open and closed states across the cluster, perhaps via their physical conformation.
+Physical comminication now seems unlikely after electron micrographs showed that few RyRs actually touch each other.

 Discovery

 Spontaneous Ca^{2+} sparks were discovered in cardiac muscle cells, of rats, in 1992 by Peace Cheng and Mark B. Cannell in Jon Lederer's laboratory at the University of Maryland, Baltimore, U.S.A.

-Initially the idea was rejected by the scientific journal, Nature, who believed that the sparks were only present under laboratory conditions (i.e. they were artifacts), and so wouldn't occur naturally within the body.
-However they were quickly recognised as being of fundamental importance to muscle physiology, playing a huge role in excitation-contraction coupling.
+Initially the idea was rejected by the scientific journal, Nature, who reviewers believed that the sparks were a consequence of the methodology (i.e. they were artifacts), and so wouldn't occur naturally within the body.
+However they were quickly recognised as being of fundamental importance to muscle physiology, playing a central role in excitation-contraction coupling.

 The discovery was made possible due to improvements in confocal microscopes.
-This allowed for the detection of the release of Ca^{2+}, which were highlighted using a substance known as fluo-3, which caused the Ca^{2+} to glow.
-Ca^{2+} “sparks” were so called because of the spontaneous, localised nature of the Ca^{2+} release as well as the fact that they are the initiation event of excitation-contraction coupling.
+This allowed for the detection of the release of Ca^{2+}, which were highlighted using a substance known as fluo-3, which caused the Ca^{2+} to be detectable by fluorescence.
+Ca^{2+} "sparks" were so called because of the spontaneous, localised nature of the Ca^{2+} release as well as the fact that they are the initiation event of excitation-contraction coupling.

 Detection and analysis

-Because of the importance of Ca^{2+} sparks in explaining the gating properties of ryanodine receptors in situ (within the body), many studies have focused on improving their detectability in the hope that by accurately and reliably detecting all Ca^{2+} spark events, their true properties can finally help us to answer the unsolved mystery of spark termination.
+Because of the importance of Ca^{2+} sparks in explaining the gating properties of ryanodine receptors in situ (within the body), many studies have focused on improving their detectability in the hope that by accurately and reliably detecting all Ca^{2+} spark events, their properties can help us explain how muscle cell contraction is regulated.